Lead Software Engineer

 But we are more than just an empowering platform powered by advanced technologies.
 We are a collaboration of exceptional, highly skilled people with multi-disciplinary expertise, and are building our team to support our ambitious growth plans.
 Cayuse’s foundational strength comes from our customer and employee focused values and commitment to industry-leading solutions.
 It’s an exciting time to become a key member of our growing team.

-• Partner with architects to model complex systems, reduce technical debt, and drive integration strategy decisions
+• Technical Vision & Architecture: Own the technical roadmap for the product suite.
+Partner with architects to model complex systems, reduce technical debt, and drive high-level integration strategy decisions.

 Qualifications

-• 7+ years of experience developing, maintaining, and innovating large scale web apps and services with at least 2 years in a technical lead role.
+• 7+ years of professional experience developing, maintaining, and innovating large-scale, high-availability web applications and services.

-• BS/MS in computer science, engineering, or mathematics (or equivalent work experience).
+• BS/MS in Computer Science, Engineering, or Mathematics (or equivalent deep technical work experience).

-• Experience with relational databases and NoSQL databases.
+• Data Management: Experience with relational databases (Microsoft SQL Server preferred) and NoSQL databases.

-• Attention to detail and commitment to producing high-quality, reliable software products.
+• Meticulous attention to detail and a steadfast commitment to producing reliable, resilient software products.

 Benefits